When Does Morning Sickness End?

 Is vomiting at 4 months pregnant normal?

-4 months pregnant is around 16 weeks pregnant, so if you still have morning sickness at 16 weeks, that seriously sucks, but isn’t not unusual.
+4 months pregnant is around 16 weeks pregnant, so if you still have morning sickness at 16 weeks, that seriously sucks, but isn’t unusual.

 Does morning sickness end suddenly or gradually?